Shifting Markets During COVID-19

 - Consider moving your food sales online and offer drive through pickup services or

 delivery when possible.
-Consider charging a special fee for pickup and deliver to
+To cover any cost increases, implement a special fee for pickup

 - Offer “social marketing” – Selling on Facebook or Instagram or other social platforms